vstewar4/LongHCPulse/README.md

 A runnable version of YbTiO_HeatCapacity.ipynb can be found at:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/asche1/longhcpulse)
  [Note: MyBinder.org currently not working 6/30/17]

+### Updates in version 1.3 (October 4, 2017)
+- Re-wrote the combineTraces function so that it averages all overlapping regions of data, instead of concatenating, sorting, and then applying a moving average.
+The result is fewer jagged discontinuities when combining multiple heating and cooling pulses.

 ### Updates in version 1.2.1 (August 28, 2017)
 - Added option in "lineplot" command to plot heating pulse data as well (using "plotHeatPulses=True")